jhund/filterrific/index.md

 It comes with the following features:

 * Let your app's users search, filter and sort lists of ActiveRecord objects.
-* Add as many AND filter dimensions as you want.
+* Add as many filters as you want.
-* Persist filter settings in session or DB (for saved searches).
+* Persist filter settings in the HTTP session or DB (for saved searches).
 * Integrates with pagination.
 * Filters can be reset to default settings.
 * Relies on ActiveRecord scopes for building DB queries.
 * Comes with the plumbing to shuttle filter settings from a filter UI to the controller and ActiveRecord.
-* Can be used for JSON/XML/HTML response formats.
+* Can be used for HTML/JS/JSON/XML response formats.

 <div style="margin: 3em 0;">